A Most Fascinating Genius

-Louis XIV had bankrupted France by borrowing gold to build his palace at Versailles and fight wars.
+Louis XIV had bankrupted France by borrowing gold to build his palace at Versailles and to fight wars.
 John Law came up with a solution to the financial embarrassment of the monarchy.

 He would open the Banque Generale and issue paper money backed by gold and silver.
 Mississippi History Now reports that “Law believed that paper notes would increase the money in circulation, which, in turn, would increase commerce.
 These conditions would help revitalize and rehabilitate the finances of the French government.”

 Charles Mackay, author of Extraordinary Popular Delusions and the Madness of Crowds, summed up the simple, but sadly flawed, logic used by Law: “If five hundred millions of paper had been of such advantage, five hundred millions additional would be of still greater advantage.”

 The Mississippi Bubble